Simmons College of Kentucky: Renaissance

-In 2005, Kevin W. Cosby became the 13th President and subsequently changed the name of the school to Simmons College of Kentucky to reflect the school's mission to prepare Christians for ministry, while reinstating its initial mission of general education.
+In 2005, Dr. Kevin W. Cosby became the 13th president and subsequently changed the name of the school to Simmons College of Kentucky to reflect the school's mission to prepare Christians for ministry, while reinstating its initial mission of general education.
 In 2006, the school bought and moved back to the original campus.

-Controversies

-In 2015, Simmons president Kevin Cosby attempted to broker a deal to bring a methane plant to historic Schenly Distillery in exchange for scholarship money and partial use of the facility.
-The deal was opposed by community residents who felt that the college and Star BioEnergy, the corporation seeking to open the plant, dismissed their health concerns.
+As of 2025, Simmons College had an increasing student enrollment, numbering 508 total students.

 Academics

 Simmons College of Kentucky has developed four distinct educational programs, plus a commitment to a fifth program objective, with a focus on an academic, research-based, faith-based approach to community involvement, interaction, and development.

 Non-degree programs include a certificate and a diploma in Christian Ministry Studies.
-Degree programs include the Bachelor of Theology, Bachelor of Arts, and Associate degree.
+Degree programs include the Bachelor of Theology, Bachelor of Arts, and associate degree.
 Since 2018 the Baptist Seminary of Kentucky has offered a Master of Divinity degree that can be earned entirely through classes taken on the Simmons College campus.

 Simmons used to have a medical school but it closed in 1912 along with many bad medical schools cited by the Flexner Report.
 The medical school was originally founded as the Louisville National Medical College, which merged with Simmons in 1907.

 Athletics

 The Simmons athletic teams are called the Falcons.
 The college is a member of the Division II level of the National Christian Collegiate Athletic Association (NCCAA) within the Mid-East Region.

-Simmons competes in two intercollegiate varsity sports: Men's sports include basketball; while women's sports include basketball.
+Simmons competes in three intercollegiate varsity sports: men and women's basketball, golf, and track and field.

-History

-The 2006–07 school year was the first time since 1930 that the school sponsored an athletic program.